-The Health Gap by Michael Marmot – Essential reading from the expert in the field, summarising the differences in health outcomes whether between countries or between suburbs in the same city.
+The Health Gap by Michael Marmot – Essential reading from the expert in the field of inequity, summarising the differences in health outcomes whether between countries or between suburbs in the same city.
 Good articles and talks available online.

 The Spirit Level by Richard Wilkinson and Kate Picket – Explaining why greater income equality makes societies stronger and healthier.

 The Deepest Well by Dr Nadine Burke-Harris – More on the ACE study from a Paediatrician who was appointed Surgeon General for California in 2019.
 She also has an excellent TED talk.

 In the Realm of Hungry Ghosts by Gabor Mate – Written from experience of working on the front lines of drug addiction in Vancouver, this compassionate and insightful book gave me a deeper understanding of addiction and the underlying traumas that drive this form of ‘self medication’.

 General reading – books I love!

 Lost Connections by Johan Hari – I recommended this to so many people when I worked in General Practice.
 A reframing of how our loss of meaningful connection to people, home, work and spirituality is the basis of much of the depression and anxiety we experience.

 The Essential Difference by Simon Baron-Cohen – Simon is one of the UK’s leading Autism researchers.
 This book describes a different spectrum – that between systematic and empathic thinkers.
-Reading this was a revelation to me and helped me understand why our society is the way it is.
+Reading this helped me understand why our society is the way it is.